softawaregmbh/docker-webdev/README.md

 Developing multiple Web-Applications (especially old-ones) can get really tricky due to different `npm`/`node`-versions.
 Solutions like [nvm](https://github.com/creationix/nvm) are not cross-platform and introduce an implicit depencency.
 We thought that a container would allow us to commit our development environment with our source-code and explicitly define the used versions.
 Thanks to the great official node Docker image: [`library/node`](https://hub.docker.com/_/node/), this task was not too hard to accomplish.

+Daniel Demmel released an [excellent article](https://www.smashingmagazine.com/2016/04/stop-installing-your-webdev-environment-locally-with-docker/) on smashingmagazine where he mentions even more reasons and a bit of the history why containerizing your webdevelopment environment makes perfectly sense.
 A `latest`-tag is omitted on purpose, because the idea of this container is to exactly specify the node and npm version you want to use.
 A few problems we faced and their solutions are described in [caveats](#caveats).

+### What it does?
+The [`Dockerfile`](https://github.com/softawaregmbh/docker-webdev/tree/master/images/Dockerfile.alpine) extends `node:x.x.x-alpine` (same with *debian*) adds `bash`, modifies it's prompt slightly and [extends the path](https://github.com/softawaregmbh/docker-webdev/tree/master/images/Dockerfile.alpine#L6) to execute `devDependencies` as executables.
+Additionally [npm-completion](https://docs.npmjs.com/cli/completion) is enabled.

+The **main advantage** is the abstraction of the build-toolchain into a container, thus providing a consistent and reproducible developer experience across systems and platforms.

 ### Tips
 #### Specifying `node` and `npm` versions explicitly